robur-coop/unikernels/README.md

 ## Let's encrypt hidden secondary

-This unikernels requires lets-encrypt to be installed as well (`opam pin add letsencrypt https://github.com/hannesm/ocaml-letsencrypt.git#nsupdate`).

 The [`lets-encrypt`](lets-encrypt/) subdirectory contains an unikernel which waits for zone transfers, and if a certificate signing request (`TLSA` record, type private (255)) is received, a certificate is provisioned by the let's